Western missions in Yemen on alert as army advances against Qaeda

 Yemen said its forces captured Azzan, the last major militant bastion, in an offensive that began 10 days ago.

-The Yemeni defence minister told a crowd celebrating the capture of the town that the army's offensive against AQAP would continue, the state news agency Saba said.
+The Yemeni Defense minister told a crowd celebrating the capture of the town that the army's offensive against AQAP would continue, the state news agency Saba said.

 Azzan, with a population of about 50,000, and other towns in the south were declared Islamic emirates in 2011 by Ansar al-Sharia, an AQAP affiliate.